 GRADE means the average elevation of all finished or unfinished ground.
-Grade is measured from the exterior perimeter of the building or structure, as shown in Figure 2-4: Illustration of Height and Grade.
+Grade is measured from the exterior perimeter of the building or structure, as shown in figure 2-4.

 GREENHOUSE means a building used to grow plants.
 Greenhouses utilize transparent covering to heat the air and provide a more hospitable environment for growth.